 Two of our latest recruits joined the hub from one of the clubs in the Furness area.
 Both experienced Rotarians Rob and Zo have busy lives supporting their grandsons, making attending weekly meetings difficult.
 Direct Membership was well timed and is offering them the opportunity to remain active Rotarians in an informal way.

 To date, they have been able to join their former club Furness Peninsula supporting marshalling at the Flookburgh Steam Gathering and are involved in the organisation of their September coffee and craft morning.
-They have also visited another local Rotary club.
+They also helped Ulverston Rotary with their Human Fruit Machine at Ulverston festival.

 Another member is John who transferred to the Hub when his club closed.
 He has been able to continue with their Dictionaries for Life project with 200 dictionaries donated to seven local schools during the 2024-2025 year.